 In the weeks leading up to the surgery, the cousins dealt with similar yet distinct emotions.
 For Jeanette, news of the upcoming transplant was “instant relief”—like a huge weight was taken off her shoulders.
 But for Jill, a wife and mother who had never undergone surgery, the feelings were a bit more complex.
 Of course, she maintained, “it’s an amazing feeling to know that you’re consciously choosing to save someone’s life.”
 At the same time, however, the risk that accompanied the surgery, and the uncertainty surrounding her own recovery, were sources of anxiety.
 Fortunately, with the support of her family, Jill never faltered in her commitment to Jeanette.

-Under the care of Mass General transplant surgeons Dr. Shoko Kimura and Dr. Tatsao Kawai, the cousins’ transplantation was a smooth success.
+Under the care of Mass General transplant surgeons Shoko Kimura, MD, and Tatsao Kawai, MD, PhD, the cousins’ transplantation was a smooth success.
 Today, with both cousins recovered from the operation, it almost seems like nothing ever happened.

 Jill, similarly, told doctors following the surgery that she felt so good she could go back to work that coming Monday.
 At their persistent cautioning, however, she promised to take the required recovery time.